vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

-## Ledger Apps Installation
+## Nano App Installation

 Now you can install the Ethereum and bitcoin application into your Ledger Nano S/X.
-In this integration, we will use the Ethereum and bitcoin application from your Ledger.
+In this integration, we will use the Ethereum and Bitcoin application.

 {: .center}